 Gran Paradiso National Park

-History of the National Park
+History of the Gran Paradiso National Park

-In the 19th century the Alpine ibex was hunted for sport and profit--its body parts were much in demand for medicinal purposes and to use as talismans against death.
-Not surprisingly the animal soon disappeared from many of its natural habitats--all except for the Gran Paradiso area.
+In the 19th century the Alpine ibex was hunted for sport and profit, its body parts were much in demand for medicinal purposes and to use as talismans against death.
+Not surprisingly the animal soon disappeared from many of its natural habitats, all except for the Gran Paradiso area.
 To protect the remaining Alpine ibex Victor Emmanuel, the future King of Italy, would establish the Royal Hunting Reserve in the area in 1856.

-In 1920 the original 21 square kilometers was donated by then-King Victor Emmanuel III and two years later Italy’s first national park was officially established.
+In 1920 the original 21 square kilometers were donated by then-King Victor Emmanuel III and two years later Italy’s first national park was officially established.
 Today the protected ibex population in the park has risen back to around 4,000.

 Gran Paradiso National Park - Italy.